 For the Vanilla Sauce

-Place cashews, water, lemon juice & maple syrup in blender and blend until creamy and very smooth.
+Place cashews, water, lemon juice, vanilla & maple syrup in blender and blend until creamy and very smooth.
 Pour into creamer for serving.
 This cream keeps for up 2 days if chilled.

 Crush the berries right before serving and spoon into individual dishes, top with two tablespoons or more of the crumble mixture, garnish with a couple fresh whole berries and drizzle with vanilla sauce.
 Enjoy!